Earn Up To $50K Tax-Free in Canada

 Updated on

-Not only is dividend investing a way to live from your income but you can earn the first $50K in dividend tax-free!
-It’s not easy to achieve though.
+Not only is dividend investing a way to live from your income, but you can earn the first $50K in dividends tax-free!
+It’s not easy to achieve, though.

-Once you reach your retirement number, retirement income is as much about tax management as it is portfolio income.
-In fact, it’s all about how you manage the withdrawal per account.
+Once you reach your retirement number, retirement income is more about tax management than portfolio income.
+It’s all about managing the withdrawal per account to achieve optimal tax savings.

 Which Account Is Important?

 Remember that you are incentivized to put money in your RRSP for the tax deduction, but what do you do with the tax deduction?
-Invest it back in your RRSP or TFSA?
-If not, you pretty much negatively impacted the purpose of your RRSP unless you can guarantee you will earn less once you withdraw from your RRSP.
+Invest it back in your RRSP or TFSA.
+If not, you have pretty much negatively impacted the purpose of your RRSP unless you can guarantee you will earn less once you withdraw from it.

 Why go over the RRSP and TFSA when the goal is to earn $50K in dividends tax-free?
-Simple, to earn $50K in dividends tax-free, you need to generate $50K in dividends from your non-registered account.
+Simply put, to earn $50K in dividends tax-free, you need to generate $50K in dividends from your non-registered account.
+Think about it, how much should the account have to generate that much?

 With a 5% yield, to be generous, you need $1,000,000 in your non-registered account to earn $50,000 in dividends.
-Since most people will find it hard to reach that number across all accounts, let alone in a non-registered account, it’s a pretty high bar to achieve but possible.
+Since most people will find it hard to reach that number across all accounts, let alone in a non-registered account, it’s a pretty high bar to achieve, but it’s possible.

 TFSA To The Rescue